gears-/ILX526A/teensy/README.md

 ### FAQ
 1. Why not use DMA with PIT timers in lieu of FTM?
 > It seems that the maximum switching frequency of a port based on DMA requests triggered by PIT timers is 3 MHz.
-The ADC could not be driven at max speed with these frequencies and would rely on FTM.
-There is _no_ guarantee (?) of synchronization between FTM and PIT.
+There is _no_ guarantee (?) of synchronization between FTM and PIT, or between multiple PIT channels.
 The output of a 1 MHz clock from FTM shifts in time with respect to the 3 MHz PIT.
 Jitter also shows up on a scope.